Writing for local optimization is a different animal.

 Publishing content on local news and event websites is another way to boost your visibility and drive more traffic to your business.

-You’ll have to research and do due diligence to find good opportunities.
+You’ll have to do local keyword research and do due diligence to find good opportunities.
 Look for local news and event websites that are popular in your area and relevant to your business.

 Once you find good options, create and pitch relevant and exciting content to your local audience.
 This could be an article about an event you are hosting, a blog post about a new product or service, or a press release about a recent achievement.